-Post Office vs Private Couriers: Which shipping method is best to avoid customs?
+Post Office vs Private Couriers: which one to avoid customs?

-After many years of buying from AliExpress, we can attest that private couriers (DHL, FedEx, etc.) have customs costs more often unless the seller points out in their ad that they will take care of them.
+After many years of buying from AliExpress, we can attest that private couriers (DHL, FedEx, etc.) usually have custom costs attached to them unless the seller specifically takes care of them.

 National warehouses without customs costs